The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Proof of the main result

 see \eqref{eq:coef_ineq}.
 Thus, applying the geometric-arithmetic-mean inequality, we obtain

 By Lemma~\ref{lem:key}, this implies that the system of equations \eqref{eq:key} is solvable.
 We conclude that the shapes \HDH{} and \dihu{} are attainable. \item For $k=4$ we use the full system $\cD_\text{prox}$.
-As in the previous case, we can apply Lemma~\ref{lem:special} to find two D-polynomials $f_+$ and $f_0$ with prescribed zeroes and with sign sequences $\sise{\pp \mm \pp \mm \pp}$ and $\sise{\mm \pp \mm \pp}$ respectively.
-The first zero of $f_0$ is located at the boundary point $r_1^0 = 0$.
-Moreover, the coefficients of both $f_+$ and $f_0$ have sign sequence $\sise{\pp \mm \pp \mm \pp}$ and inequality \eqref{eq:rho_solvable} holds.
-Thus, Lemma~\ref{lem:key} implies that the system of equations \eqref{eq:key} is solvable and we conclude that the shapes \HDHD{} and \DHD{} are attainable. \end{enumerate} Having completed part (c), the last case, the proof of Theorem~\ref{thm:main} is finished. \end{proof}
+As in the previous case, we can apply Lemma~\ref{lem:special} to find two D-polynomials $\varphi_+$ and $\varphi_0$ with prescribed zeroes and with sign sequences $\sise{\pp \mm \pp \mm \pp}$ and $\sise{\mm \pp \mm \pp}$ respectively.
+The first zero of $\varphi_0$ is located at the boundary point $r_1^0 = 0$.
+Moreover, the coefficients of both $\varphi_+$ and $\varphi_0$ have sign sequence $\sise{\pp \mm \pp \mm \pp}$ and inequality \eqref{eq:rho_solvable} holds.
+Thus, Lemma~\ref{lem:key} implies that the system of equations \eqref{eq:key} is solvable and we conclude that the shapes \HDHD{} and \DHD{} are attainable. \end{enumerate} Having completed part (c), also the last case of Theorem~\ref{thm:main} is shown.
+The scale-critical case can be treated like the scale-proximal case if $\rho \ge 0$, and like the scale-separated case if $\rho < 0$. \end{proof}